Home » Things to know »

 Of course, these examples do not represent the complete range of all media technology components in a company.

-In practice, the actual power consumption of media technology equipment can only be checked by continuous measurements.
-For example, a PC requires twice as much power under full capacity as in “normal operation”.
-In media technology installations, it is, however, also possible that full capacity is “normal mode”.
+In practice, the actual power consumption of media technology equipment can only be verified by continuous measurements.
+For example, a PC requires twice as much power under full load as in “normal operation”.
+In media technology installations, however, it is also possible that full load is the “normal operation”.
 In addition, the components may consume different amounts of energy depending on the manufacturer.

-Especially in media technology installations, it is not possible or desirable to switch all devices on and off manually.
+Especially in media technology installations, one cannot and does not want to switch all devices on and off manually.

-The resulting personnel costs may exceed the savings.
-It is worthwhile to think about automation with NeuroomNet, especially as this allows you to benefit from the advantage of the monitoring feature.
-This means that all systems are monitored at all times to ensure a better experience for customers and visitors.
+The personnel costs incurred in this way may exceed the savings.
+Thinking about automation with NeuroomNet is worthwhile, especially since you can still use the advantage of monitoring all devices.
+All systems are monitored at all times to ensure a better experience for customers and visitors.